-Mobile phones have been adopted faster than any technology in human history and now are available to the majority of people on Earth who earn more than \$5 a day.
-More than one billion mobile phones were sold during 2003, six times as many as the number of personal computers sold that year [9, 14].
+Mobile phones have reached a point of mass adoption.
+Over a half billion mobile phone were sold in 2003 [16].
 Such an infrastructure of handheld communication devices is ripe for novel applications, especially considering their continual increase in processing power.
 And while digital communications has enabled everything from telecommuting to long-distance relationships across different continents, it has done little to encourage interactions of collocated people.
 In this paper we describe an architecture that leverages technology designed for communication at a distance to connect people across the room, rather than across the country.